• Skip to primary navigation

 Baked Casserole in dish with serving spoon.

-The fabulous Yellow Squash Casserole is topped with buttery round cracker!
+Yellow Squash Casserole topped with buttery round crackers!

 Variations for the Squash Casserole